How to Enable a Remote Workforce on the Fly

-This has become a large area of emphasis for software and hardware vendors globally.
-We understand that no matter your industry, business processes are becoming increasingly digitized.
-To make such processes useful to employees outside of your primary offices, you need to make the software or infrastructures that house them are available outside of your local network.
+This has become a large area of global emphasis for software and hardware vendors.
+We understand that business processes are becoming increasingly digitized no matter your industry.
+To make such processes useful to employees outside of your primary offices, you need to make the software or infrastructures that house them available outside of your local network.

 If you are not currently utilizing SaaS in your business processes, you will want to enable remote access to the environments in which your workflows live.
-Those hosting their applications internally will need to reconfigure their networks to allow for VPN or other access.
-This requires specific, though not entirely difficult network configurations that an IT service provider or internal network leader should be able to enact.
-As a general rule, we recommend migrating all applications outside of customer premises as quickly as feasible.
-If your architecture looks like this currently, you will want a vendor to help you ensure access is available and usable for all of your teams going home to continue working.
+Those hosting their applications internally need to reconfigure their networks to allow VPN or other access.
+This requires specific, though not entirely difficult, network configurations that an IT service provider or internal network leader should be able to enact.
+As a general rule, we recommend migrating all applications outside customer premises as quickly as feasible.
+If your architecture looks like this currently, you will want a vendor to help ensure access is available and usable for all your teams going home to continue working.

 Framework prefers to keep its teams in our office during normal business hours to foster a collaborative team environment.
 Often, our people solve problems or evaluate opportunities most quickly by just turning to the team members near them.
 In an event such as the spread of COVID-19, we don’t have that luxury.

 What you will want to do is mimic that working environment through the use of collaboration software.
 For us, that means taking home the handsets to our hosted unified communications platform and leaning heavily on the chat or video functions within Microsoft Teams.
-For your business, this may mean a combination of these tools, additional inter-office chat functionality like Slack or Google Hangouts, or just the good old fashioned phone tree.
+For your business, this may mean combining these tools, additional inter-office chat functionality like Slack or Google Hangouts, or just the good old-fashioned phone tree.

 This is complex because there are many variables at play.
-The primary responsibility of security in a scenario such as this is to keep your people able to access your environments, but no one else.
-To do this in an environment that is largely cloud-based is easy; we give usernames and passwords to internal teams and enforce two-factor authentication (TFA) on those solutions.
+The primary security responsibility in a scenario such as this is to keep your people able to access your environments but no one else.
+Doing this in a mainly cloud-based environment is easy; we give usernames and passwords to internal teams and enforce two-factor authentication (TFA) on those solutions.

-If your environment is hosted internally, you will need to get creative quickly.
+You will need to get creative quickly if your environment is hosted internally.
 The VPN (Virtual Private Network) solution may work to give users with an identified laptop or computer at home a route into the network in your office, allowing them to operate as though they were in your physical space.

 Your on-premise infrastructure may be capable of presenting itself as a “cloud-hosted” environment, either by establishing itself on the internet for browser use or through a series of infrastructure add-ons that mimic the SaaS products mentioned above.
-Implementing these changes in a sprint may be difficult, if not impossible, but there are ways of evaluating the viability of them quickly.
-In this situation, the responsibility of your organization to closely monitor the users of the solution and block out any intruders increases exponentially.
+Implementing these changes in a sprint may be difficult, if not impossible, but there are ways of evaluating their viability quickly.
+In this situation, your organization’s responsibility to closely monitor the users of the solution and block out any intruders increases exponentially.

 In any event, securing company data and processes remains paramount, whether your team is in a specific space or distributed across the globe.
 The role of your IT team is to understand the value that these solutions create and to do their best to establish a strong perimeter around them.

-If any glitches arise while enabling your remote workforce, Framework is working nearly around the clock to ensure our clients' infrastructures maintain stable during this unpredictable moment in time.
+If any glitches arise while enabling your remote workforce, Framework is working nearly around the clock to ensure our clients’ infrastructures remain stable during this unpredictable moment.

-If you are on the fence about a work from home policy, we counsel to err on the side of caution.
-Framework IT recommends reaching out to the person within your organization that knows your IT environment best and tasking them with building the best action plan they can in 24-hours.
+If you are on the fence about a work-from-home policy, we counsel you to err on caution.
+Framework IT recommends reaching out to the person within your organization that knows your IT environment best and tasking them with building the best action plan they can in 24 hours.